RTI-Zone

 PCB file and components

-There is also CSV files in the repository with all the commponents and manufacturer part number.
+There is also CSV files in the repository with all the components and manufacturer part number.
 As some component might be out of stock you can replace them with equivalent ones from other brands (mostly resistors, capacitors and buffers).

 Controllers firmware